 When our time ended, I reached over to grab my book, but he asked if he could take it with him.
 I was thrilled.
 Although nothing ever materialized from that meeting, I later received a personal letter from the president of the organization thanking me for God’s testimony in the lives of my family.
 It wasn’t the endorsement I had hoped for, but I appreciated the fact that he took the time to write me.

 I returned home still determined to publish Children of Dreams.
 I had vowed early on not to use Print on Demand (I think the Bible says we shouldn’t take vows).
 I had previously published a beautiful children’s picture book, The Donkey and the King, as a POD book, and while I never regretted it, I learned from that experience how difficult it is to market a POD book.
 I wanted Children of Dreams to “get out there” and receive the exposure it deserved.

 I was also tired of the prejudice that POD authors receive.
 I wanted to be taken seriously.
 After all, I had done multiple rewrites and had many people read it.
-I had done everything I could humanly speaking to make it one of those books that resonates with inspiration, hope, and redemption.
+I had done everything I could humanly speaking to make it one of those books that resonate with inspiration, hope, and redemption.

 When I returned from the conference I did not let my disillusionment with the Christian publishing world dissuade me from looking at the secular market.
 I went to the bookstore and bought one of those expensive marketing guides and searched for what was hot.

 Unlike the Christian market, secular publishers were seeking memoirs and publishing them.
 As I methodically put together my list of possible publishers, I began to wonder, “Why am I doing this?”